Free Settler or Felon

 Hunter Valley convicts and passengers arriving on the Lady Harewood in 1831

-The convicts on this voyage were convicted in counties in England and Scotland - Hertford, Middlesex, Sussex, London, Stafford, Surrey, Kent, Lancaster, Bristol, Lancaster, York, Worcester, Gloucester, Salop, Nottingham, Kent, Sussex, Chester, Lancaster, Leicester, Lincoln, Derby, Essex, Warwick, Glasgow, Aberdeen and Edinburgh.
+The prisoners on this voyage were convicted in counties in England and Scotland - Hertford, Middlesex, Sussex, London, Stafford, Surrey, Kent, Lancaster, Bristol, Lancaster, York, Worcester, Gloucester, Salop, Nottingham, Kent, Sussex, Chester, Lancaster, Leicester, Lincoln, Derby, Essex, Warwick, Glasgow, Aberdeen and Edinburgh.

 The crimes of these men were mostly various forms of stealing and robbery.
 There were also those who had committed embezzlement, sacrilege, rape and arson.